olivierklaver/Sketchpad/README.md

 ```

 #### size()
-Optional - Set the size of the canvas element.
+Set the size of the canvas element.

 Example:
 ```javascript